 Reduce advertisements to prevent CLS issues and stabilize the layout.
 Allocate space for dynamic content to avoid unexpected shifts once content is loaded.
 Specify width and height for images and ads to prevent layout shifts during loading.

 Unstable layouts and unexpected content shifts lead to increased Cumulative Layout Shifts (CLS).
+These issues can result in poor core web vitals, negatively impacting user experience and search performance.

 Set Size Attributes for Media